-The Company will need to raise additional capital to meet its ongoing expenditure obligations or reduce its current overhead costs.
-Initiatives both to reduce overhead costs and to raise additional capital are in progress although there can be no assurances that the Company will be able to raise additional funds required for all planned expenditures.
-As a result, certain expenditures may have to be delayed until sufficient funding has been raised.
-Given the continuation of weak investor sentiment and capital market conditions in the junior resource sector, there exists uncertainty as to the Company's ability to raise sufficient additional funds on favourable terms.
-This condition indicates the existence of a material uncertainty that raises substantial doubt about the Company's ability to continue as a going concern.
+The Company will need to raise additional capital to fund significant new work programs on the Separation Rapids Lithium, East Kemptville and Lilypad Projects.
+Initiatives to raise additional capital are in progress.
+There continues to be some uncertainty as to the Company's ability to raise sufficient additional funds on favourable terms for all of its planned program expenditures.
+Discussions with potential joint venture partners to provide project financing are ongoing.
+These conditions create some uncertainty about the Company's ability to continue as a going concern.
 The Company's expenditures on other discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.